-Not all currency is acceptable to certain countries, and not all the countries in the world accept other countries’ currencies except their own.
+Not all currencies are acceptable to certain countries, and not all the countries in the world accept other countries’ currencies except their own.
 For example, the US dollar is widely accepted but not the currency of smaller countries.
-We can have all the world to buy everything the world offers.
+We can have the whole world to buy everything the world offers.
 However, there is one that we cannot buy- the Love of God.
-Jesus said the greatest among all the commandments is love, and we agreed that it is not for sale.
+Jesus said love is the greatest among all the commandments, and we agreed that it is not for sale.

 Money can move a person’s life, but it cannot move on its own.
 It doesn’t have arms and legs, and yet it travels.
 It cannot act and react but can empower someone to do so.
-It has life, but it doesn’t breathe, and can be used to do good deeds but doesn’t have a mind of its own.
+It has life but doesn’t breathe and can be used to do good deeds but doesn’t have a mind.
 Therefore, it cannot commit wickedness by itself without the help of the wicked and cannot do good things of its own without godly doers.

 Money is so powerful, but apparently, it needs the help of something to survive.
 It doesn’t matter if it will be used to do good or bad things; survival depends on its users.
 There are ways to acquire money- the hard and the easy way, one way or highways, and the godly work ticked way.
 Money is not the root of all evil.
 But the love of money is the root of all evil (1 Tim.
 6:10).

 It is wrong to say that money doesn’t have power.
 Cash gives the ability to influence or direct people’s behavior or change the course of events.
 But, if money is so simple, why do we strive to have it honestly?
 If it is simple, why do you sweat and be stressed over cash?
-Why do church leaders often bring up the topic of money in the pulpit or some special meetings?
+Why do church leaders often raise money in the pulpit or special meetings?
 Fundraising is one way to collect money, and the church does that too often.